rsharifnasab/sbu_vi_limited/README.md

 # how to run:
 + you can simply run : `make`
-	be careful, this command will open the Vim.java fro msrc folder to edit!
+	be careful, this command will open the Vim.java from src folder to edit!
-+ if you have ant, you can run `ant` and then `java -jar Vim.jar` or `java -jar Vim.jar filename.txt`
++ if you want to use jar file:
+        ```bash
+            make create_jar
+            java -jar Vim.jar path/to/filename.txt
+        ```